 When comparing DNS names for equality, conforming implementations MUST perform a case-insensitive exact match on the entire DNS name.
 When evaluating name constraints, conforming implementations MUST perform a case-insensitive exact match on a label-by-label basis.
 As noted in Section 4.2.1.10, any DNS name that may be constructed by adding labels to the left-hand side of the domain name given as the constraint is considered to fall within the indicated subtree.

-Implementations SHOULD convert IDNs to Unicode before display.
-Specifically, conforming implementations convert A-labels to U-labels for display.
+Implementations that have a user interface SHOULD convert IDNs to Unicode for display.
+Specifically, conforming implementations convert A-labels to U-labels for display purposes.